tanyalei/documentation/user-guide/reports.md

 At _Filters_ section you can specify criteria that determines what records will be listed in your report.
 You can use logical operators 'OR' and 'AND' here.

-_Runtime Filters_ allows you to specify different filters before you run the report.
+_Runtime Filters_ allow you to specify different filters before you run the report.

 You can __export__ list report results in csv format.
 This format can be opened by various application like Excel, Calc.